Racketeer Influenced and Corrupt Organizations Act: Famous cases

-The Cowboy Mafia
+1978, The Cowboy Mafia

 RICO was instrumental in indicting members of The Cowboy Mafia from Texas, Tennessee and Florida.
 During 1977 and 1978, this group imported over 106 tons of marijuana.
 Using the shrimp boats Agnes Pauline, Monkey, Jubilee, and Bayou Blues, the group made six trips from Colombia to Texas.
 The group was arrested in 1978 after the federal government seized the Agnes Pauline when they were unloading their cargo in Port Arthur, Texas.
 In 1979, twenty-six members of the smuggling ring were convicted.
 Charles "Muscles" Foster, a ranch foreman and the head of the operation, pleaded innocent by reason of insanity and was acquitted in 1980.
 In August 1981, Rex Cauble was indicted by a grand jury, as the government believed he was the financial backer of the smugglers.
 Foster was the foreman for his ranches, and the drugs were transported to Cauble's ranches throughout Texas.
 Cauble was a multi-millionaire, the former chairman of the Texas Aeronautics Commission, and an honorary Texas Ranger.
 He was also the owner of Cutter Bill, a famous cutting horse.
 Cauble was convicted in January 1982 on ten counts: two counts of violating the Racketeer Influenced and Corrupt Organizations Act statute (RICO), conspiracy to violate RICO, three violations of the Interstate Commerce Travel Act, and four counts of misapplication of bank funds.
 He was sentenced to ten concurrent terms of five years.
-He completed his prison term, and was released in September 1987, and died in 2003.
+He completed his prison term, was released in September 1987, and died in 2003.

-Three books about the group were published: The Cowboy Mafia (2003) by Cauble's personal jet pilot Roy Graham; Catching the Katy (2017) by Barker Milford; and A Conspiracy Revealed by DEA agent Daniel Wedeman, Sr.
+Three books about the group were published: The Cowboy Mafia (2003) by Cauble's personal jet pilot Roy Graham; Catching the Katy (2017) by Barker Milford; and A Conspiracy Revealed by DEA agent Daniel Wedeman Sr.

 As a result of the RICO conviction, Cauble forfeited his 31% interest in Cauble Enterprises, including two Cutter Bill Western World stores, three Texas banks (Western State Bank in Denton, Dallas International Bank and South Main Bank of Houston), six ranches, a welding supply company, and oil and gas holdings.
 The company's worth was estimated at $80 million.
 However, the government sold their interest back to the other partners (Cauble's wife and son) for an estimated $12 million.

-Hells Angels Motorcycle Club
+1979, Hells Angels Motorcycle Club

 In 1979, the United States Federal Government went after Sonny Barger and several members and associates of the Oakland chapter of the Hells Angels using RICO.
 In United States vs. Barger, the prosecution team attempted to demonstrate a pattern of behavior to convict Barger and other members of the club of RICO offenses related to guns and illegal drugs.
 The jury acquitted Barger on the RICO charges with a hung jury on the predicate acts: "There was no proof it was part of club policy, and as much as they tried, the government could not come up with any incriminating minutes from any of our meetings mentioning drugs and guns."